Kahramanmaraş: Demographics

 In 1904, Mark Sykes recorded Marash as a city inhabited by Armenians and Turks.
-In 1913, the town was home to 45 thousand Turks and 30 thousand Armenians, while other ethnic groups had very small representation.
-The population of the province was 1,112,634 as of 2017, including 513,582 in the city.
+Ephraim K. Jernazian estimated that in 1913 the city was home to 45 thousand Turks and 30 thousand Armenians, while other ethnic groups had very small representation.
+Stanley Kerr reported Turks comprised 75% of the population.
+Ottoman censuses from the time are not fully reliable for many reasons, one of which being that during census taking every household was assumed to have 5 residents.